A New Morning

 A New Morning is the fifth studio album by English alternative rock band Suede, released in September 2002.
 By the time the album was released, public interest in the band had waned, as shown by the poor charting of both the album and singles.
 Despite this, however, the album received moderate praise from critics.
 It is the only Suede album not to be released in the US.
 It was the last studio album released by the band before their seven-year hiatus and reunion in 2010.
-Before recording took place, keyboardist and guitarist Neil Codling left the band due to his health concern, and later was replaced by former Strangelove guitarist, Alex Lee.
+Before recording took place, keyboardist and guitarist Neil Codling left the band due to his health concern, and later was replaced by former Strangelove multi-instrumentalist, Alex Lee.
 As Codling returned to the band for their 2010 reunion, this is their only studio album to have featured Lee.

 Background

 The creation of Suede's fifth studio album A New Morning, was long and costly.
 Following the release of their 1999 album Head Music and subsequent tour, keyboardist Neil Codling announced his departure from the group on 23 March 2001, citing problems with Chronic fatigue syndrome.
-Singer Brett Anderson was furious at Codling's decision, but understood the reasons behind his departure: "He couldn't help it, I know, but I did feel aggrieved.
+Singer Brett Anderson was frustrated at Codling's decision, but understood the reasons behind his departure: "He couldn't help it, I know, but I did feel aggrieved.
 I felt let down.
 But more at the universe than at Neil."
-Codling was replaced by former Strangelove keyboardist Alex Lee.
+Codling was replaced by former Strangelove multi-instrumentalist Alex Lee.

 Anderson also had become sober for this record, overcoming his crack addiction and claiming that A New Morning was "the first ever Suede record that wasn't influenced in its making by drugs."
 Anderson wrote lyrics isolated in a country house in Surrey away from the rest of the band, where he immersed himself in music and literature.
 He read Atomised by Michel Houellebecq and books by Albert Camus, Leonard Cohen and Paul Auster.
 Anderson says, "I created a deliberate vacuum so all these influences would flood in.
 I spent a lot of time walking in the countryside, sometimes for hours and hours, fascinated by nature and its battle with concrete and steel.
 I was living in Concrete Island by J. G. Ballard."